wherby/wherby.github.io/_posts/doradilla/2019-12-10-introduction-to-doradilla.markdown

 #### Is the same way as traditional way?

 Yes, but not, because the user will not aware of the library implementation.
-The example shows user only call the job api, the Doradilla library will handle the travail work.
+The example shows user only call the job api, the Doradilla library will handle the trival work.

 ## Why there is need JobTranslator?